 As we can see Helen’s guardian Angel was a wise teacher, a true guardian and a constant companion.
 He protected her from committing sins and encouraged her to perform good works, penance and voluntary mortification.
 He supported her in order that she might worthily fulfill her mission as a victim soul and humbly accept the suffering sent to her by God.

 In her visions, her Angel normally appeared to her with wings, however on the occasions when he guided her in Purgatory, he appeared to her as a young man or boy.

 HELENA’S TRIPS TO PURGATORY

-While walking Helena had carefully examined many of hem.
-She saw people of different walks of life, and among them there was also priests, monks and nuns.
+While walking Helena had carefully examined many of them.
+She saw people of different walks of life, and among them there were also priests, monks and nuns.

 Helen was touched with this painful sight, which gave her a renewed desire to sacrifice, suffer and pray to help to bring relief for these souls as best that she could.

 HELEN SEES POPE BENEDICT XV IN PURGATORY

 In 1922, Helen’s cousin Francis Wiernasz was with Helen and they were about to leave for Mass when he noticed that Helen was having a vision.
 He asked her what had happened.
 Helen did not hear his question at first, she was occupied with rubbing her clenched hand.
 When Francis asked his question again, she came to her senses and said: “Look what I have on my hand!”